scanner docs insights pricing sign in

 Store

-Split and encrypt API keys with Shamir Secret Sharing.
+Split and encrypt API keys with split-key encryption.
 No one -- including us -- can see the full key.

 Proxy

 Make API calls through VaultProof.
-The key is reconstructed in memory for ~100ms, then destroyed.
+The key is reconstructed briefly in memory, then destroyed.

 Audit